 Transfer students entering FAMU must have completed two (2) years of foreign language in high school or eight semester hours (or the equivalent) of a foreign language at an accredited undergraduate institution prior to enrollment.

 Some academic programs have limited enrollment and student demands exceed available resources.
 Due to instructional facilities, laboratory space, equipment, faculty, etc., these programs have selective admissions criteria to limit enrollment.
 Architecture, Journalism, Public Relations and Nursing are approved limited access programs.
-Occupational Therapy, Pharmacy, and Social Work require applicants to complete departmental applications.
+Health Science/Occupational Wellness, Pharmacy and Social Work require applicants to complete departmental applications.

 - At least 60 semester hours of academic work exclusive of occupational courses;

-- Overall grade point average of at least 2.0 on a 4.0 system; and
+- Overall grade point average of at least 2.0 on a 4.0 system.

-Undergraduate transfer applicants who receive the AA degree from a state university in Florida must meet the same minimum requirements as undergraduate transfers who receive the AA degree from a Florida public community college.
+Undergraduate transfer applicants who receive the AA degree from a state university in Florida must meet the same minimum requirements as undergraduate transfers who receive the AA degree from a college in the Florida State College System.

 Undergraduate transfer applicants who have not earned the AA degree from a Florida state/community college or from a state university in Florida must meet the following requirements: